orianlevit/nexmo-developer/_use_cases/en/asr-use-case-voice-bot.md

 }
 ```

-In the app, you will use the parameters like `description` (“Sunny”) and `temperature`.
+In the app, you will use parameters like `description` (“Sunny”) and `temperature`.
 It’d be nice to get weather forecast rather than the actual temperature, however since the free Weatherstack account allows to get only `current` conditions - that’s what you will use.

 Once you received the response from Weatherstack, you will return a new NCCO with the talk action to say “Today in New York: it’s sunny, 9 degrees Celsius”.